 The Company's exploration and mining activities are governed by a range of environmental legislation and regulations including the National Greenhouse and Energy Report Act 2007 and Mining Act 1978.
 As the Company is still in the assessment phase of its interests in exploration projects, Audalia is not yet subject to the public reporting requirements of environmental legislation and regulations.
-To the best of the directors' knowledge, the Company has adequate systems in place to ensure compliance with the requirements of the applicable environmental legislation and be best of the directors' knowledge and up to the date of the Directors' Report.
+To the best of the directors' knowledge, the Company has adequate systems in place to ensure compliance with the requirements of the applicable environmental legislation and is not aware of any breach of those requirements during the financial year and up to the date of the Directors' Report.